mattermost/docs/source/developer/webhooks-incoming.rst

     curl -i -X POST -d 'payload={"text": "Hello, this is some text.\nThis is more text."}' http://{your-mattermost-site}/hooks/xxx-generatedkey-xxx

+  e.
 You should see the result in the channel for which the webhook was created.

 More about Webhooks
 ---------------------------------------------